How Much Is Life Insurance in Canada? A Clear Guide

 It’s always smart to shop with a budget, so we’ve pulled a selection of the most affordable PolicyMe life insurance options at every age.
 Just remember, your actual quote will depend on your personal profile and choice of coverage amount.

-The table below shows the range of coverage available for $50 CAD per month or less on a 10 or 30-year term policy, with the maximum possible coverage on a 20-year plan falling roughly in between:
+The table below shows the range of coverage available for $50 CAD per month or less on a 10-year or 30-year term policy, with the maximum possible coverage on a 20-year plan falling roughly in between:

 Age